fastoch/Networking/Computer_Networking.md

 ## Leased line WAN connections

-A leased line is a dedicated circuit (connection) between two end points used for communication.
+- A leased line is a dedicated circuit (connection) between two end points used for communication.
-It's usually a digital point-to-point connection.
+- It's usually a digital point-to-point connection.
+- a leased line can utilize either a plain old telephone service (POTS) line on the public switched telephone network (PSTN), or it can be a fiber optic circuit provided by a telecommunications company.
+- leased lines tend to be more expensive for the customer, as the circuit cannot be utilized by any other entity
+- most often, the speed is limited by what the customer is willing to pay
+- multiplexing technology can be used to increase the amout of channels that are provided on the connection

+### PPP

+Point-to-Point Protocol (PPP) is a common data link layer (OSI Layer 2) protocol used with leased line networks.
+- PPP can simultaneously transmit multiple layer 3 protocols (for instance, IP and IPX) through the use of control protocols (which are specific to the layer 3 protocol being transmitted).
+- PPP includes a feature called **Multilink PPP**, which allows for multiple physical interfaces to be bonded together and act as a single logical interface, effectively increasing the available bandwidth.

+### Types of leased line connections

+- **T-carrier**:
+- **E-carrier**:
+- **Optical carrier (OC) lines**:

 ## Common standards